chenmin700606/NovelGenerator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you add one).

-## 🙏 Acknowledgments

-*   Built with the power of the Google Gemini API.
-*   Inspired by creative storytelling and AI collaboration.

 ---

 Made with ❤️ by [KazKozDev](https://github.com/KazKozDev)